s-sohani/knowledge/Kuber/Objects/7-DEPLOYMENTS.md

 ![[Screenshot from 2024-05-05 07-16-38.png]]

-As you’ll see
-later, a Deployment creates multiple ReplicaSets—one for each version of the pod
+As you’ll see later, a Deployment creates multiple ReplicaSets—one for each version of the pod template.
+Using the hash value of the pod template like this allows the Deployment to always use the same (possibly existing) ReplicaSet for a given version of the pod template.